 Feb.
-19, 2015 Presented research and recommendations to PTA.
+19 - Presented research and recommendations to PTA.
 We asked each parents to talk to their children about drug and alcohol abuse as soon as they got home that night.
 We passed around a "Pledge to Talk to Your Child" form.
 Twenty parents signed the pledge.

 Mar.
-3, 2015 Put up posters in all school halls.
+3 - Put up posters in all school halls.
 The posters warn kids about the dangers of substance abuse.
 Each one is different and includes the number for a national teen hot-line.

-- B. Take pictures or video of team implementing project, e.g., making presentations, group discussions, working a hotline, performing a skit. - C. Keep any materials produced by the team (flyers, posters, newsletters).
-You will want to use these in your display and presentation at the Summit. - D. Save and share with OCLRE any news clippings about your Youth for Justice team activities.
+- 2. Take pictures or video of team implementing project, e.g., making presentations, group discussions, working a hotline, performing a skit. - 3.
+Keep any materials produced by the team (flyers, posters, newsletters).
+You will want to use these in your presentation. - 4.
+Save and share with OCLRE any news clippings about your Youth for Justice team activities.

-PHASE 4: PRESENTATION OF RESEARCH FINDINGS AND SOLUTIONS
+PRESENTATION OF RESEARCH FINDINGS AND SOLUTIONS